CrowdHailer/Notebook/README.md

 # Notebook
 ### My notes, available and open to contributions

+# Managing a website

+# Improving website performance

+### Reducing HTTP requests.
+**Web fonts** are an external request that cannot be inlined.
+This [article](http://bdadam.com/blog/loading-webfonts-with-high-performance.html) gives advice for high performance loading of webfonts

+# Business

 # Things without a section so far
 ## List of services to pair with static sites
 This is a good list of services as it stands at the moment.
 Will have to review as I use them